michel8195/competitions/SIGIR_eCommerce_Challenge_2021/task1_session_based_rec/README.md

 ## Baseline Models
 Simple reference baselines are available in the [baselines](baselines/) folder.
 The `popularity_baseline.py` script demonstrates predicting the most popular items for every session.
+An additional example using [PyTorch Lightning](https://www.pytorchlightning.ai/) can be found under [`lightning_baseline`](lightning_baseline/).
+It separates dataset loading, model definition and the training loop for improved clarity.

 ## Setup the environment